olafhartong/parsoalto/README.md

 This toolset generates human readable ip - ip rules in csv (Note: it does it in memory so reserve some)

-It also generates a csv file with all rules that are unused on firewalls. (working on a panorama fix)
+It also generates a csv file with all rules that are unused on firewalls.
+Panorama is not able to output unused rules so doing used rules for panorama configs.

 Note!
 ---